filipkrw/react-dnd-list/README.md

 You can use one more prop inside your item component: `inDrag`.
 It's a boolean, set to `true` when the item, you guessed it, is currently being dragged.

 ### List component
-There are several props you can pass to `DnDList` to customize the list:
+There are several props you can pass to `DnDList` to customize it:

 Name | Type | Default | Description
 --- | --- | --- | ---